Hyper-parameter Tuning for Adversarially Robust Models: HPT for Robust Models: Challenges and Opportunities

 We define the optimization problem as follows:

-where $x$ is a vector defining the HPs, $s$ is a vector that encodes the percentage of budget allocated for each fidelity dimension, and $\alpha$ is a weight factor that we set to 0.5 to equally balance the standard and adversarial errors.
+where $x$ is a vector defining the HPs, $s$ is a vector that encodes the ratio of budget allocated for each fidelity dimension, and $\lambda$ is a weight factor that we set to 0.5 to equally balance the standard and adversarial errors.
 For a fair comparison, when a single fidelity dimension (e.g., epochs) is used, we set the other fidelity dimension (e.g., PGD iterations) to its maximum value.
 We run each optimizer using 20 independent seeds.
-We set the bound $\epsilon$ to 2, 8, and 12 to optimize ResNet50 ImageNet, ResNet18 SVHN, and CNN Cifar10, resp.
-Based on Figure~\ref{fig:correlation}, the 3 settings correspond to scenarios with relatively high, low, and medium correlation for the budget dimension defined by PGD iterations, resp.
+We set the bound $\epsilon$ to 2, 8, and 12 to optimize ResNet50/ ImageNet, ResNet18/SVHN, and CNN/Cifar10.
+Based on Figure~\ref{fig:correlation}, the three settings correspond to scenarios with relatively high, low, and medium correlations for the budget dimension defined by PGD iterations, respectively.